LoQiseaking69/PyLLM/README.md

 ## Features

-- Backend support for Language Models.
+- Backend support for advanced Language Models using manual neural network implementation.
 - GUI interface for training and generating text.
 - Data scraping from specified URLs.
 - Lightweight and efficient codebase.